codmpm/node-red-contrib-loxone/README.md

 Also keep in mind, that this element sends `1/0` but expects to be fed with `On/Off/Pulse`.

 ### nodeJS
-I advice you to use the latest [LTS version](https://github.com/nodejs/LTS) of nodeJS - currently `6.11.5`.
+I advice you to use the latest [LTS version](https://github.com/nodejs/LTS) of nodeJS.

 If you realy can not update to a supported version of nodeJS, the last version of node-red-contrib-loxone running with nodeJS `< 4.5` is `0.4.0` which can be installed with: